TorontoPHPSoftwareCraftsmanship/PHPUnit-Koans/README.md

 Instructions
 -----

-Complete the failing tests in PHPUnitKoansTest.php in sequence and run enlgihten.sh each time you think you have found the solution to the function.
+Complete the failing tests in PHPUnitKoansTest.php in sequence and run enlighten.sh each time you think you have found the solution to the function.